BlueBrain/spack/bluebrain/documentation/setup_personal.md

     $ spack compiler find
     $ spack external find

-Edit the resulting externals, removing any references to `brew` and `sqlite` from the system, the latter as it is not feature-complete:
+Edit the resulting externals, removing any references to `brew`, `python`, and `sqlite` from the system, the latter two as they are unfit to be used as full dependencies with Spack:

     $ spack config edit packages

-Also consider removing the Python installations and installing a Spack-provided one as needed.
 With this minimal setup, Spack should operate independent of the system and the `brew` installation.
 Software installed via Spack should be accessed either with `spack load` or